 On the other hand, locking this carabiner could not be easier!
 You don't have to do anything, as it automatically locks itself the moment its spring-loaded gate slams shut.

 Compactness and Weight

 When operating under the premise that lighter and smaller is better, the HMS Bulletproof Triple is not going to win any awards.
-At 87g, it is tied with the Petzl Freino for the second heaviest locker, with the Belay Master 2 weighing about seven more grams.
+At 87g, it is one of the heaviest in our review and also has a fairly large profile.

-Considering the added weight that necessarily comes with including stainless steel, which weighs far more than the aluminum that most lockers are exclusively made with, its weight isn't all that unimpressive.
+Considering the added weight that necessarily comes with including stainless steel, which weighs far more than the aluminum that most lockers are exclusively made with, it's sort of impressive that it doesn't weigh more.
 I-beam shaped aluminum fills out the rest of the design, helping to keep it respectable.

 If you are one of those climbers who simply can't help but obsessively check or wonder whether your locking carabiners are still locked, then perhaps this is the locker for you.
 When assessing for gate security, no other locker is even close.

 The gate of this locker is locked, all of the time, no matter what, as long as it is closed.
 This can actually be a bit annoying when trying to quickly remove it from a gear loop on your harness, because you must unlock it first.
 Compared to the Black Diamond Vaporlock Magnetron, it is even harder to unlock, and stands virtually no chance of ever coming open on its own.